AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 **Student Learning Outcomes (SLOs)**

 ### 1) Engage with stakeholders to identify a problem or scope a defined problem.
 Engaged in conversation with **Robert Mitchell** a leading security industry expert who works for **GitLab** in their security team.
-An Artifact I received from this conversation was Robs email address for future communications if ever we have a question.
+An artefact I received from this conversation was Robs email address for future communications if ever we have a question.
 He mentioned that we should also read **“Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier”**.
 It was very beneficial having an industry expert come in and talk with the students as he answered all of our questions on the spot and made us think of more questions to ask.
 Further industry visits will be highly regarded.

 **Feedback I received was:**
 -	I asked the question on the GitLab website, it states that GitLab has a 200% Faster DevOps Life-cycle, with this, what has been done to ensure the security aspect keeps up with such a fast life-cycle" he answered my question with "Automation and standardisation at all stages of the DevOps life-cycle (Continuous Innovation, Continuous Development (CI/CD).